syncfusion-content/maui-docs/MAUI/SignaturePad/getting-started.md

 ## Clear the existing signature in SignaturePad

-You can clear the signature drawn in the SignaturePad using the `Clear()` method as shown in the code snippet below:
+Clear the signature drawn in the SignaturePad using the `Clear()` method as shown in the code snippet below:

 {% tabs %}